YSChan15/Facial-Recognition-and-Detection-Using-Augmented-Reality-Headset-with-Cloud-Server-and-SmartMesh-IP/README.md

 > This project is sponsored by a grant from the Emerson cooperation.

+- A senior design capstone project.
+Worked with three others (Brycen, Hayden, Brandon) to develop this system.
+I am in charge of developing the Arduino measuring system as well as the program for the Augmented Reality (AR) headset.

+- The program runs on Microsoft Hololens 2 headset, with features of performing facial recognition when connected to the headset or face detection when running it offline.
+Besides that, the program also calculates the estimated altitude, latitude, and longitude of the pointed distance with the Arduino based measuring system.

 ## Requirements
 -   [Microsoft Visual Studio 2022](https://visualstudio.microsoft.com/downloads/), with Universal Windows Platform Development and .NET desktop development installed.